okonomichiyaki/supercat/010-F05-caretaker.md

 ## Act II

-✦ Can bot Secure or Influence a Lore card?
+✦ Can bot Secure or Influence a lore card? *(or a card in the Court with an attached lore card)*

 ✦ Can bot Secure or Influence Librarians?

 Librarians
-: Bot will always use the ability to draw and attach a Lore card
+: Bot will always use the ability to draw and attach a lore card

 <#endif>